memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/api/cpp-api.md

 Depending on the exact function called, returns a typed value of the appropriate type.
 Throws an exception if the type stored in the `Value` object is not compatible with the function called.
-An overloaded function is avaliable which returns modifiable (non-const) value of the appropriate type.
+An overloaded function is available which returns a modifiable (non-const) value of the appropriate type.

 ```cpp
 bool ValueBool() const